 The revised boosters are similar to their now-retired predecessors, which were first made available about a year ago.
-However, instead of delivering a single set of instructions (called mRNA) that the body uses to build its own defense against the virus that causes COVID-19, they pass along two sets: one specific to the original strain of the coronavirus and one specific to subvariants of omicron (BA.4 and BA.5) that are behind nearly all new infections in the U.S.
+Only, instead of delivering a single set of instructions (called mRNA) that the body uses to build its own defense against the virus that causes COVID-19, they pass along two sets: one specific to the original strain of the coronavirus and one specific to omicron subvariants BA.4 and BA.5.

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 Health officials are recommending that fully vaccinated individuals 5 years and older roll up their sleeves for the added dose of protection against the illness that has taken more than 1.08 million American lives.
 Children as young as 6 months old are also eligible for an updated booster if they were vaccinated with Moderna.

 Still, some people have questions about the new omicron boosters, including the side effects they can cause.
 Here’s what to expect if you go in for the jab.